sakshiipatil/Fetal_AI/README.markdown

-# Fetal Health Analyzer - Orange Edition
+# Fetal Health Analyzer

 Created by Sakshi Patil, this Fetal Health Analyzer is a cutting-edge web tool built to assess fetal health using machine learning.
-Launched on July 25, 2025, at 04:32 PM IST, this version features a vibrant orange theme, a two-column design, and advanced prediction capabilities.

 ## Introduction